sogaiu/janet-neovim-trial-kit/README.md

 ```

 Also visible should be Conjure's HUD indicating a successful
 connection.
-A message like the following should be visible:
+A message somewhat like the following should be visible:

 ```
-# 127.0.0.1:9365 (connected)
+# "janet -n -s" (started)
+Janet 1.32.1-2ea2e72d ...
 ```

 To evaluate some code, move the cursor somewhere on top of